ibm-cloud-docs/vpc/faq-vsi.md

 {: support}

 Edit the file "`/boot/grub/menu.lst`" by changing `# groot=LABEL...` into `# groot=(hd0)`.
 Then, run following command, `sudo update-grub-legacy-ec2`.
 For more information, see [Error: groot must be grub root device on ubuntu](https://developer.ibm.com/answers/questions/462237/error-groot-must-be-grub-root-device-on-ubuntu/){: external}.

+## In what cases is my virtual server migrated to a different host?
+{: #faq-vsi-13}
+{: faq}

+In limited cases a virtual server might need to be migrated to a different host.
+If a migration is required, the virtual server is shut down, migrated, and then restarted.
+A virtual server might be migrated in the following cases:

+* Infrastructure maintenance.
+You might receive an email indicating that maintenance is required on a system that is hosting your virtual server.
+Your virtual server might need to be migrated as part of the infrastructure maintenance.
+* An unplanned host outage.
+The following actions apply if there is an unexpected host failure:
+    * The virtual servers that were running on the host are stopped when the outage is detected.
+    * The virtual servers are automatically reassigned and restarted on a different compute host in the same multi-region zone.
+    * The virtual servers that are restarted use the same boot volume, and the same data volume(s) as the original virtual server.
+    * The virtual server that was restarted is assigned the same floating IP, static IP, and dynamic IP addresses on the new node.
+    * If the virtual server cannot be scheduled to run on another compute node, it is placed in a `FAILED` state.